StrafeStopper/Stradex/working/INSTALL.md

 This engine has no install client

-Follow the instructions below to install dependencies, compile, and run the engine
+Follow the instructions below to install dependencies and run the engine

-The engine can only be developed and compiled in Linux

 1. Installing dependencies:
     * Linux: